 But in practice, what kind of changes does this bring to companies that maintain profiles on this social network?

-According to the new Terms of Service, if content contains false news, violence or violates community standards, Facebook may remove it at its discretion.
+According to the new Terms of Service, if the content contains false news, violence, or violates community standards, Facebook may remove it at its discretion.
 In addition to taking care of content that may seem inappropriate or offensive, anyone who manages a business on this social network should diversify their sales and marketing channels as much as possible.
 This means that if you only use Facebook to sell your products, you may be in danger of seeing everything go downhill if the platform understands that you have violated any term.

 Therefore, remember to maintain a digital marketing strategy that also includes other channels, such as a website, email, and other social networks, so that your content and products circulate better on the web.

 Another important point concerns intellectual property rights.
 According to Facebook, if a user repeatedly violates the intellectual rights of others, the account can be suspended or permanently disabled.
 So, pay close attention to what you post on your page.
 If you use any content (image, video, text, etc.) from another person, make sure you have permission to do so and mention the credits of the producer of the material.

 Although the changes may appear drastic, Facebook said it would inform users when a breach occurs and explain all options for requesting a review.
 But you sure don't want to get to this point, right?
 So, always be aware of the changes that platforms make in their Terms of Service and what is being posted on your page.
 That way, a lot of headaches can be avoided.